Treating Pathological Narcissism with Transference-Focused Psychotherapy

 - Treatment and research on personality disorders (specifically, Narcissistic and Borderline PD)

-- Women’s mental health and issues around gender and sexuality (conflicts around sexual orientation and gender identity, as well as pregnancy, childbirth, and menopause)
+- Women’s mental health and issues around gender sexuality, and co-education (issues related to sexual orientation and gender identity, pregnancy, childbirth, and menopause)

 - Adult developmental transitions (marriage, divorce, retirement, loss and mourning)